 Temple of Segesta, Sicily

 The last of the many temples that you should take time to see while vacationing in Sicily is the Temple of Segesta.
-This temple is one of the best-preserved temples in all of Italy, and its construction will leave you speechless as you walk up to it.
-Nearly all of its massive columns remain standing to this day, and many of the overhead structures still exist.
+This temple is one of Italy’s best-preserved temples, and its construction will leave you speechless as you walk up to it.
+Its massive columns remain standing today, and many overhead structures still exist.

-The Temple of Segesta is located in Sicily’s green hills and is the focal point of the rolling countryside all around it.
-To catch a bird’s eye view of the temple, check out the nearby theater located more than 1,200 feet above.
+The Temple of Segesta is located in Sicily’s green hills and is the focal point of the rolling countryside.
+To catch a bird’s eye view of the temple, check out the nearby theater more than 1,200 feet above.
 The view of both the Segesta Temple and the endless Sicilian landscape is one that you will never forget.

 Visit Isola Bella